mattrcampbell/amr2mqtt/README.md

 #### Water

 My water meter reports in cubic feet and broadcasts the SCM message type.
-I keep the raw data from the meter in its own sensor and create a templated sensors which reports in CCF (100 cubic feet).
+I keep the raw data from the meter in its own sensor and create a templated sensor which reports in CCF (100 cubic feet).
 My utility bills by CCF.
 ```
 #Water Meter
 - platform: mqtt